Vow Renewal FAQs

-We're planning to hold a second wedding, but what should we call it?
+We're planning to hold a second wedding ceremony, but what should we call it?
 We’re already married, so calling it a wedding doesn’t sound quite right for us, and we're not religious so we don't want to call it a blessing either.

 While of course you could call your larger celebration a wedding, you could also call it a: